-The RGraph and SVG/canvas news and updates blog
+The RGraph and SVG/canvas news and updates blog for the year 2018

 Syndicate the RGraph blog

 The RGraph blog contains information about canvas, SVG, RGraph and demonstrates things that can be done with canvas and SVG.View blog entries from:

 This chart is initially given an empty array of data and then new data is appended to it and the array is shift()ed (one element is removed from the front of the array).
 This way the Line appears to be scrolling from the right to the left.
 The data is random, and new values are generate using the last value as a starting point.

 Here's a segmented SVG Bar chart that's made using two regular SVG Bar charts.
 The first chart is used to draw the chart, and the second chart adds the background grid (so that the grid lines are visible after drawing the white lines that create the segmented effect).